 For purposes of reporting consolidated cash flows, cash and due from banks includes cash on hand, cash items in process of collection, amounts due from banks, and interest-bearing deposits in banks.
-Cash flows from loans, federal funds purchased and securities sold under agreements to repurchase, Federal Home Loan Bank advances, borrowings under line of credit, ESOP transactions and deposits are reported net.
+Cash flows from loans, federal funds sold, federal funds purchased and securities sold under agreements to repurchase, Federal Home Loan Bank advances, borrowings under line of credit, ESOP transactions and deposits are reported net.

 The Bank is required to maintain average balances in cash or on deposit with the Federal Reserve Bank.
-The total of those reserve balances was approximately \$1,097 at December 31, 2013.
+The total of those reserve balances was approximately \$1,230 and \$1,097 at December 31, 2014 and 2013, respectively.